sapio-lang/sapio/docs/DEVELOPMENT.md

 ```

 That command prints a research compilation artifact, including its explicit
 backend label.
 It performs no funding or broadcasting.
+The [native examples
+guide](../examples/README.md) also describes the runnable mining payout tree.

 Useful focused checks: